-Kepler originally discovered two Laws of Planetary Motion, which allowed him to define the path followed by each planet, and the way in which it moved along that path.
+Kepler originally discovered two Laws of Planetary Motion, which allowed him to define the path followed by each planet and the way that it moved along that path.
 Together, they exactly solved the problem he had set out to solve -- how to calculate the positions of the planets relative to each other and the Sun, and their apparent position in our sky.

 Kepler's Laws of Planetary Motion may be summarized as:

 : The orbits of the planets are ellipses, with the Sun at one focus of each planet's orbit.

 : The line between the Sun and any planet sweeps out equal areas of space in equal periods of time.